 The Commission was not to look at questions such as the adequacy of capital reserves, liquidity and macro-prudential regulation - i.e. measures intended to improve the stability and resilience of the financial system as a whole - e.g. resilience to cyclical developments.

 The Commission published its 'Issues Paper and Call for Evidence' in September 2010.
-This is a detailed but readable (and must-read) document for anyone seriously interested in this policy area, in which the following are amongst many interesting observations:
+This is a detailed but readable (and must-read) document for anyone seriously interested in this policy area, in which the following were amongst many interesting observations:

 - Activities undertaken by banks can be broadly divided into retail & commercial banking; and wholesale & investment banking.

 - The 340 strong UK banking sector is relatively concentrated, compared with Germany (2,000 banks) and the US (8,000 banks).

 - The retail/commercial banking sector is especially concentrated.
 The top 6 banks account for 88% of all retail deposits (cf. France 10 - 88%, Germany 7 - 68%, US 8- 35%).

 - What matters is not competition per se but competition to provide what customers want.
 Where markets are not functioning well, suppliers may compete amongst themselves, but not necessarily in areas that customers care about.
 Possible distortions of incentives in financial services markets are (a) ill-informed choice by customers - leading to their being exploited,(b) mis-alignment of incentives between owners, creditors and managers of the firm - leading, for instance, to managers being unduly rewarded on the basis of short-term performance measures, and (c) implicit state guarantees - leading to excessive risk-taking.

 The Commission's final report in September 2011 recommended